-Raeesa Solwa Mehtar, a biokineticist, running coach and Women’s Health Next Fitness Star 2016 top ten finalist, has run four marathons, an ultra and several half marathons.
-Here’s her advice on what to eat and drink during the race — plus, what to avoid.
+Raeesa Solwa Mehtar, a biokineticist and running coach, has run multiple marathons, ultra-marathons and several half marathons.
+Here’s her advice on race fuel; what to eat and drink during the race — plus, what to avoid.

 1. Drink lots of water leading up to race day.

 Your body needs to be thoroughly hydrated on the day of the race.
 “I usually have small sips of water during the race,” says Raeesa.
 Per experts, you should drink about two cups of water two hours before your run, then stay hydrated during the run, too.
 Go with your sweat as an indicator.
 Sweat is water loss from the body that needs to be replaced, so keep hydrating along with the rate at which you sweat.

 “On the morning of the race, I have the same type of meal that I would normally have for breakfast, which is a smoothie,” says Raeesa.
 “You need to practise your pre-race meal strategy during training.
 The stomach needs to be trained to handle food during a long run.”

 This selection of healthy, ready-to-go smoothies offers three different flavours in a compact bottle that you can stash in your bike kit or have before and after the race to fuel up.

 After the first 10 kilometres in a race, you need to start replacing electrolytes.
 “I sip on any form of energy drink, but you could also opt for coconut water, which will provide natural energy, potassium and magnesium,” says Raeesa.
 Electrolytes could also come from small amounts of food containing salt and sugars, like nuts.